 - Hair loss

 Patients who are allergic to Accutane may develop hives, swelling of the mouth or face, and bruises and red spots on the legs.
-Contact your doctor if you suspect you might be allergic to isotretinoin.
+Contact your doctor if you have an allergic reaction or suspect you might be allergic to isotretinoin.

 Serious Accutane Side Effects

-Taking isotretinoin can lead to some serious and potentially fatal side effects.
+Taking isotretinoin can lead to some very serious side effects.
+Some of the most commonly reported complications include gastrointestinal conditions, such as inflammatory bowel disease (IBD), Crohn’s disease, and ulcerative colities.
 Doctors often run periodic blood tests on patients during their treatment to monitor their health and test for adverse effects.

 Accutane can negatively affect the brain by heightening the pressure placed on it.
 In extreme cases, this can lead to permanent blindness and even death.

 Other side effects caused by pressure on the brain include: